UFM Enterprise Appliance OS Upgrade

 In case a secure-boot certificate is installed/upgraded, the following warning is presented:

 In that case the server does not reboot automatically, a manual configuration is required at boot (a 10 second prompt appears during the boot.
-For more information, refer to Appendix - Secure Boot Activation and Deactivation) To continue with the upgrade procedure, manually reboot the server from Appendix - Secure Boot Activation and Deactivation.
+For more information, refer to Appendix - Secure Boot Activation and Deactivation.
+To continue with the upgrade procedure, manually reboot the server from as instructed in Appendix - Secure Boot Activation and Deactivation.

 After the reboot procedure is complete, a systemd service (ufm-os-firstboot.service) runs the remainder of the upgrade procedure.
 Once completed, a message is prompted to all open terminals including the status: